-While many of the vaccine trials included some older children and teens, the vaccine is not yet approved for infants and children.
-The vaccine will likely be approved for children at the end of 2021.
+Clinical trials are currently underway.
+While initial research is showing it's safe for use with older children and teens, the vaccine is not yet approved for infants and children.
+The vaccine will likely be approved for children sometime this year.

-Most likely, no. In most cases, a hospital or pharmacy will receive either the Pfizer or Moderna version of the vaccine.
-Just remember, both are extremely effective and will provide you with ample protection from Coronavirus.
+Most likely, no. In most cases, a hospital or pharmacy will receive either the Pfizer-BioNTech or Moderna version of the vaccine.
+Most Johnson & Johnson vaccines are being distributed at one-day clinics.
+Just remember, all of the vaccines are extremely effective and will provide you with ample protection from Coronavirus.

 AHN is following the Pennsylvania Department of Health's vaccine rollout timeline.
 As supply comes in, we'll continue to open up appointments.
 Know that we are prepared to vaccinate as many people as we can, as quickly as we can.